 Teachers can teach children different shapes, using examples of objects which we see in classrooms and homes.
 Some of the examples are given here:

 - Square-shaped tiles in the classroom

 - The clock at the house is circular or round in shape

 - The rooftop of the house is triangular

 What are shapes?

-In geometry, shapes are defined as the form or outline of an object that determines their properties.
+In geometry, shapes are defined as the form or outline of an object that determines its properties.

 What are 2d shapes and 3d shapes?

-Two dimensional shapes are flat shapes that are defined in the XY plane.
-Three dimensional shapes are solids that have thickness extended in z-axis.
+Two-dimensional shapes are flat shapes that are defined in the XY plane.
+Three-dimensional shapes are solids that have thickness extended on the z-axis.